Tools Learn Login Sign up

 Common Mistakes to Avoid

-• Forgetting third-party senders: Marketing tools, CRM systems, support desks - they all need to be in your SPF record
+• List every third-party sender — marketing tools, CRM systems and support desks all belong in your SPF record.

 Test Your Email Security